apache/pulsar/site2/docs/schema-understand.md

 }
 ```

-A `SchemaInfo` consists of the following fields:
+The following table outlines the fields that each `SchemaInfo` consists of.

 |  Field  |   Description  |
 | --- | --- |